Finite sphere packing: Optimal packing

 The empty space between spheres varies depending on the type of packing.
 The amount of empty space is measured in the packing density, which is defined as the ratio of the volume of the spheres to the volume of the total convex hull.
 The higher the packing density, the less empty space there is in the packing and thus the smaller the volume of the hull (in comparison to other packings with the same number and size of spheres).

 To pack the spheres efficiently, it might be asked which packing has the highest possible density.
 It is easy to see that such a packing should have the property that the spheres lie next to each other, that is, each sphere should touch another on the surface.
 A more exact phrasing is to form a graph which assigns a vertex for each sphere and connects vertices with edges whenever the corresponding spheres if their surfaces touch.
 Then the highest-density packing must satisfy the property that the corresponding graph is connected.

 Sausage catastrophe

 With three or four spheres, the sausage packing is optimal.
 It is believed that this holds true for any $n$ up to $55$ along with $n=57, 58, 63, 64$.
-For $n=56, 59, 60, 61, 62$ and $n \geq 65$, a cluster packing exists that is more efficient that the sausage packing, as shown in 1992 by Jörg Wills and Pier Mario Gandini.
+For $n=56, 59, 60, 61, 62$ and $n \geq 65$, a cluster packing exists that is more efficient than the sausage packing, as shown in 1992 by Jörg Wills and Pier Mario Gandini.
 It remains unknown what these most efficient cluster packings look like.
 For example, in the case $n = 56$, it is known that the optimal packing is not a tetrahedral packing like the classical packing of cannon balls, but is likely some kind of octahedral shape.